SamEBT/banffIT/README.md

-function `banff_launcher()`considers a minimal dataset containing biopsies information in a specific format (described by a data dictionary), verifies its content and format (based on the data dictionary), assign diagnoses, and create a summary report.
+function `banff_launcher()`considers a minimal dataset containing biopsies information in a specific format (described by a data dictionary), verifies its content and format (based on the data dictionary), assigns diagnoses, and creates a summary report.

 ## Main functionality